kerrickwoyshner/Liri-Music-Movie-Bot/README.md

 From here, you have several options at your disposal:

-1. node liri.js my-tweets" => displays up to 20 of your past tweets and when they were created in your terminal/bash window
+1. node liri.js my-tweets => displays up to 20 of your past tweets and when they were created in your terminal/bash window

 <img src="images/my-tweets.PNG" width="100%" height="100%">

-2. node liri.js spotify-this-song '<song name here>' => displays the following information about the song in your terminal/bash windwo:
+2. node liri.js spotify-this-song "<song name here>" => displays the following information about the song in your terminal/bash window:

    * Artist (s)
    * The song's name
    * A preview link of the song from Spotify
    * The album that the song is from

-If no song is provided, your program will default to "The Sign" by Ace of Base... even tho Pitch Perfect's is HELLA better.
+If no song is provided, your program will default to "The Sign" by Ace of Base... even tho Pitch Perfect's version is better, in my opinion.

 <img src="spotify-this-song.PNG" width="100%" height="100%">

-3. node liri.js movie-this '<movie name here>' => displays the following information to your terminal/bash window:
+3. node liri.js movie-this "<movie name here>" => displays the following information to your terminal/bash window:

    * Title of the movie.
    * Year the movie came out.